Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Semiclassical Boltzmann transport formalism modified by Berry curvature

-where the coefficient $c_{\alpha}= \frac{e^2 k^2_B \tau}{\hbar^2}, c_{l}= -\frac{e k^2_B \tau }{\hbar^2}$ and the corresponding modulated Berry curvatures $\widetilde{\bm{\Omega}}_{\bm{k},\alpha}$ and $ \widetilde{\bm{\Omega}}_{\bm{k},l}$ are respectively defined as
+where the coefficient $c_{\alpha}= \frac{e^2 k^2_B \tau}{\hbar^2}, c_{l}= -\frac{e k^2_B \tau }{\hbar^2}$ and the corresponding modulated Berry curvatures $\widetilde{\bm{\Omega}}^{\alpha}_{\bm{k}}$ and $ \widetilde{\bm{\Omega}}^{l}_{\bm{k}}$ are respectively defined as

+Here the subscripts in $c_{\alpha, l}$ and the superscripts in $\Omega^{\alpha, l}_{\bm{k}}$ imply the quantities are related to nonlinear Nernst effect ($\alpha$) or nonlinear thermal Hall effect ($l$), respectively.
 For the sake of simplicity, we have suppressed the index for the magnetic field component in $\alpha_{yxx}, l_{yxx}$ in Eq.~(10), given that we are only considering the component of the magnetic field parallel to thermal gradient.
 Note that, the aforementioned linear thermopower (Ref.~\cite{linearthermopower_2019Tewari}) that may arise from the first term in Eq.~(6), along with the other possible linear magnetotransport behaviors induced by the thermal chiral anomaly (Ref.~\cite{thermalCN_2020das}) in this current scenario, explicitly show different angular and field dependencies from that of the chiral anomaly induced nonlinear transport coefficients described by Eq.~(10).
 Hence, these features can in principle be used to distinguish the chiral anomaly induced nonlinear planar effects discussed here from other similar linear or nonlinear effects in experiments.

 To analyze the relationship among the transport coefficients of the chiral anomaly induced nonlinear planar transport phenomena (namely, the nonlinear planar Nernst and thermal Hall effects, and the nonlinear planar Hall effect), let us first recall the chiral anomaly induced nonlinear planar Hall conductivity \cite{chiralanomaly_2020Li}.
 Following a similar analogy, the chiral anomaly induced nonlinear planar Hall conductivity $\sigma_{yxx}$ can be written as,